 Square embroidery frames

 Embroidery frames come in various sizes and constructions.
 The q-snap frame is a common one.
-Adjustable in size and easy to use.
-There are other frame constructions likes stretcher bars and scroll frames.
-You can find a huge selection of those at the Nordic Needle.
+Adjustable and easy to use.
+There are other frame constructions, like stretcher bars and scroll frames.
+You can find a huge selection of those on Etsy.

 French Embroidery Hoop